odysseusmax/tg-index/README.md

 > * `index_channel` - Whether to index channels.
 Only considered if `index_all` is set to `true`.
 Value should either be `true` or `false`.
 > * `exclude_chats` - An array/list of chat id's that should be ignored for indexing.
 Only considered if `index_all` is set to `true`.
 > * `include_chats` - An array/list of chat id's to index.
 Only considered if `index_all` is set to `false`.
+> * `otg` - On-The-Go Indexing settings.
+Whether to allow indexing channels/chats other than the specified chats dynamically on the go.

 * **Run app.**